anttikivi/unsung-anthem/docs/BUILDING.md

 **`--in-tree-build`**

 Creates the build directory inside the project directory. **Note:** This option should chiefly be used only on automated environments!
+Also, this option must be used through the command line instead of a preset in order for it to work properly.

 #### GitHub Options